 During Shellye’s 15 year career at IBM, she served as one of the highest-ranking executives and was the first African-American woman at IBM to be sent on an international business trip.
 According to The Washington Post, Archambeau, “ has amassed more than 20 years of experience as an executive in the technology sector, serving as chief marketing officer and executive vice president of sales for Loudcloud, chief marketing officer of NorthPoint Communications and president of e-commerce at Blockbuster.”
 She has been included on Business Insider’s list of Most Important African-Americans In Technology.

 Looking Forward: Increasing the Number of Diverse Women in Tech

 A report released by the National Center for Women & Information Technology (NCWIT) shows that out of the 26% of women who work in tech, 5% of the computing workforce in 2017 were Asian women, 3% were African-American women, and only 1% were Latinx women.
-The statistics demonstrate that we have a long way to go when it comes to increasing the number of women working in tech, especially when the goal is to have a diverse number of women in tech.
+We have a long way to go when it comes to increasing the number of women working in tech.
+This is especially true when the goal is to have a diverse number of women in tech.
 That is why 42 was designed to make programming education accessible to everyone.
-18% of our cadets are women and we are slowly growing that number, with 22% of women participating in our last piscine.
-At 42, we are committed to being allies for a new generation of women who want to break into the tech field.
+18% of our cadets are women and we are slowly growing that number.
+22% of women participated in our last piscine.
+At 42, we are committed to being allies for a new generation of women entering the tech field.